 If you inadvertently create a system that makes it easy for people to commit financial crimes, it will probably happen.
-A lack of transparency can lead to trust issues, negatively affecting the reputation of organizations and individuals.
+A lack of transparency can lead to trust issues, negatively affecting the reputation of organisations and individuals.
 In some cases, with so much personal information available online and with the uptick of cyber crimes, criminals can steal your identity and use it to commit fraud or other crimes without ever coming into contact with you — and without leaving a trace behind.

 If you're managing a business, you'll be faced with many challenges.
 One of the most important is controlling how much you spend on everyday expenses.
-If you're constantly deciding between maximizing activities or cutting costs, you'll know it's not easy.
+If you're constantly deciding between maximising activities or cutting costs, you'll know it's not easy.
 But there are some simple steps you can take to ensure your business spends its money wisely.

 Create a well-developed spend process

 A well-managed process is critical to controlling your business spend.
 It will help you manage risks and ensure that you comply with regulations.

 Identifying where your business spends money is crucial to achieving cost savings.
 It's essential to determine which areas of your business are costing you the most so that you can focus your efforts on those areas first.

 Start now if you're not already using corporate cards for your company's expenses and purchases.
 Cards allow employees to make purchases without worrying about cash or cheques.
 Cards also provide instant spend visibility into how much is being spent and where that money is going.
 Plus, they make reconciling transactions easier because receipts stay with the cardholder — rather than getting lost in the mail or thrown away, in worst cases.